RamanKishore08/Resume-Evaluator/Frontend/README.md

 🎯 Usage

-1. Open the React frontend in your browser.
+1. Open the React frontend in your browser (should be running in one terminal).

 2. Upload your resume (PDF format).